Please note that your Gateway doesn't include batteries, so it needs to be plugged to a power source at all times.

 Configuring Gateways using the Android and iOS admin apps.

-If your Gateway has firmware 1.3.3 or above, it is possible to do the initial setup using the Android and iOS administration apps.
+If your Gateway has firmware 1.3.3 or above, it is possible to do the initial setup, or change its configuration using the Android and/or iOS administration apps.

 For Android click here.